METALS-London aluminium set for strongest monthly gain in 16 months on China demand

 By Mai Nguyen

-SINGAPORE, May 29 (Reuters) - London aluminium prices rose on Friday and were set for their strongest monthly gain since January 2019, underpinned by a solid recovery in demand from top consumer China.
+SINGAPORE, May 29 (Reuters) - London aluminium prices, which stayed flat on Friday, were set for their strongest monthly gain since January 2019, underpinned by a solid recovery in demand from top consumer China.

-Three-month aluminium on the London Metal Exchange was up 0.2% at $1,540 a tonne as of 0539 GMT, rising 3% on a monthly basis and hovering around a two-month high.
+Three-month aluminium contract on the London Metal Exchange was flat at $1,537 a tonne as of 0701 GMT, but rose 2.7% on a monthly basis and was hovering around a two-month high.

 “The aluminium price recovery in Chinese market was primarily driven by quick inventory decline and positive sentiments towards demand recovery,” said analyst Helen Lau of Argonaut Securities in a note.